-- NEW FORMAT: Please read the application overview and complete the UTRF Technology Maturation Grant Proposal application.
+- Please read the application overview and complete the UTRF Technology Maturation Grant Proposal form.
 Other forms of submission will not be accepted.

-- The proposal should not exceed 2 pages, excluding references and figures.
-One page of references and one page of figures may be included as appendices.
-Half a page is allotted for each question on the application.
-Therefore, the proposal plus the appendices must not exceed four pages.
+- The proposal template is limited to two pages, and one page of references and one page of figures may be included as appendices.
+The complete proposal package must not exceed four pages.
 No bio or CV should be included.

-- The proposal should be received by the campus-specific research office (through CayuseSP/Evisions) by 5:00 p.m., October 24, 2019.
+- The proposal should be received by the campus-specific research office (through CayuseSP, Evisions, etc.) by 5:00 p.m., October 23, 2020.
 Do not submit directly to UTRF.

 A panel of technical and business experts from inside and outside of the university will rank-order projects based on the following criteria:

 - Demonstration of a Path for Commercial Development

 - Market Potential

 Examples of Eligible Projects

 Examples of eligible projects include but are not limited to:

 - Addressing specific questions or suggested improvements from potential licensees.